Annual Report of the Adults Principal Social Worker 2025 to 2026

 • Supporting the Post Qualifying Standards for SW Practice Supervisors, commissioning supervision training and purchased reflective, theory and self-cards practice for every supervisor to use

-• Launched a new ‘Learning Hub’ for front line staff
+• Continuing to grow the Adult Social Care ‘Learning Hub’ for front line staff

 Strength Based Approaches